We Are Lynher CIC trading as Sail trade south west

 A Cornish lugger built in 1929 by Percy Mitchell of Mevagissey and Port Mellon

-Ibis is the biggest fishing lugger built in the previous century by Percy Mitchell of Mevagissey and Port Mellon.
+Ibis is one of the biggest fishing lugger built in the previous century by Percy Mitchell of Mevagissey and Port Mellon.
 Percy built Ibis during the summer of 1929.
 Ibis was a successful fishing boat who brought fortune to the coastal communities she served.
-She was re-launched in the summer of 2024 after two years of restoration thanks to the National Heritage Lottery Players.
+She was re-commissioned in the summer of 2025 after three years of restoration thanks to the National Heritage Lottery Players.